 Food waste is the amount of food thrown out.
 It occurs because of improper storage, overbuying, confusion over food labels, inefficiently used ingredients going bad, and poor planning.

-Many organisations in Canada are working with farmers and distributors to limit overproduction of food and teaching consumers how to minimise food waste at home through better planning and understanding of food labels.
+Many organisations in Canada are working with farmers and distributors to limit the overproduction of food and teach consumers how to minimise food waste at home through better planning and understanding of food labels.